sebadorn/prd-better-search/README.md

-# Better Search for PRD (German)
+# Better Search for the DPRD

-Search results still link to their respective PRD page.
+Search results still link to their respective [DPRD (German Pathfinder Reference Document)](http://prd.5footstep.de/) page.

+The data used for searches is downloaded from the DPRD.
+The contents are – to my understanding – [under the OGL (Open Game License)](http://prd.5footstep.de/FAQ/Deutsches-PRD-und-Nutzungsrechte).

 ## Improvements